BiktorStorm/MusiConnect_pub/jack_voip/README.md

   On Windows, use JACK's ASIO backend for the same low-latency access to audio hardware. <br />
   <br />
+  Troubleshooting: <br />
+  Why jack_voip connects then disappears

+  The connection graph change followed by connection change pattern (09:16:52 → 09:16:57) suggests jack_voip registers, creates ports, then crashes or exits.
+Check the terminal where you launched jack_voip — there should be an error message printed before it exits.
+Common reasons: <br />

+  1. Port mismatch — jack_voip might expect a specific number of channels that doesn't match your 18-channel Focusrite setup <br />
+  2. Immediate send failure — it tries to send to the remote port immediately and crashes when nothing is listening yet <br />
+  3. Sample rate or buffer size mismatch — the client expects different parameters <br />

   How It Compares to Browser-Based Solutions <br />

   <br />